DainisM/TicketGO-web/README.md

   * Can see your previous orders with the tickets you have bought
   * Can view and edit his user information

 We did not manage to finish it completely, thats why its incomplete and missing some features/functionality.
-I am working on it in my free time to make it finished and add some more functionality to it.
+I am working on it in my free time to make it finished and add some more functionality to it like - payment using Stripe, search funtion and etc.

 Here you can see how it looks: